 On a recent trip to Boston, ambling around the city with a friend, I happened upon a statue of Tadeusz Kosciuszko in the public garden.
 My friend, a Texan named Adam who had never heard of pierogi let alone Polish patriots of the Revolutionary War era prior to meeting me, furrowed his brow at the long, difficult name inscribed on the monument and asked for an explanation of my excitement.

-This year Poles celebrated the twentieth anniversary of the fall of Communism in Poland: the roundtable talks and the first democratic parliamentary elections, bringing about almost unbelievable changes to Europe.
-With the election of Jerzy Buzek as the President of the European Parliament, the last remaining symbols of the old divisions are dropping
+This year Poles celebrated the 20th anniversary of the fall of Communism in Poland: the roundtable talks and the first democratic parliamentary elections, bringing about almost unbelievable changes to Europe.
+With the election of Jerzy Buzek as the President of the European Parliament, the last remaining symbols of the old divisions are dropping.

 Bizarre grimaces, faces looking dazed, absent; others almost transparent or invisible and desperately staring ahead.
 All of them inhabited somewhat unspecified mysterious places: empty streets, decadent cafés, stylized shop displays, bourgeois lofts, modish ateliers.